 There are five key considerations for choosing the right spot for your water tank:

 Make sure to check your local council regulations regarding installing a rainwater tank on your property.
 Some local councils have regulations regarding placement and size of your water tank.
 For example:

-- most will have setback conditions (minimum distance from your property lines).
+- most councils will have setback conditions (minimum distance from your property lines)

 - some may require you to set aside storage capacity for stormwater detention or fire-fighting purposes (if in a bushfire prone area).

-These conditions could obviously hinder the type of tank you purchase and/or ideal locations.
+These conditions could obviously effect the type of tank you purchase and/or ideal locations.

 Walk around the outside of your house and note all locations of downpipes from your roof.
 While your tank doesn’t need to be right next to a downpipe, choosing a site for your tank that is close to a downpipe will make it easier running the necessary pipework to your tank.